como-eliminar-un-banner-de-suscripcion-de-una-pagina-web

 How to remove a subscription banner from a web page

-In this short post we are going to see how to remove most floating banners of the type “a subscription is needed to view the content of this page”.
+In this short post, we are going to see how to remove most floating banners of the type “a subscription is required to view the content of this page.”

-Many times, when we navigate to a news page, or a download page, or sites like that, we will find a banner or pop-up informing us that we cannot read the content unless we are subscribed to it.
+Often, when we navigate to a news page, a download page, or similar sites, we will encounter a banner or pop-up informing us that we cannot read the content unless we are subscribed to it.

-Of course we should help content creators, digital press, and other media, by paying for or subscribing to their services when we deem it appropriate.
-They are entitled to request it, and it is fair.
+Of course, we should support content creators, digital press, and other media by paying or subscribing to their services when we deem it appropriate.
+They have the right to request it, and it is also fair.

-But I am also entitled (and it is fair) to skip your protection, especially if it is so terribly poorly done as a banner that covers the content.
-Content that, moreover, I have already downloaded and is on my computer.
+But I also have the right (and it is fair) to bypass your protection, especially if it is as poorly made as a banner that covers the content.
+Content that, by the way, I have already downloaded and is on my computer.

-It is terribly easy to remove this subscription banner.
-The first option would be to use the browser tools to remove the banner.
-It is a fun and not very complicated process, although it requires some knowledge of html.
+It is terribly simple to remove this subscription banner.
+The first option would be to use the browser’s developer tools to delete the banner.
+It’s a fun process and not very complicated, although it requires some knowledge of HTML.

 eliminar-banner-suscripcion-inicial

 But there is an even simpler option.
 All these subscription banners and pop-ups need JavaScript to function.
-So, simply, we can temporarily disable the execution of JavaScript in the browser to remove the banner.
+So, we can simply temporarily disable JavaScript execution in the browser to remove the sign.

-To do it comfortably, we have several extensions available.
-One of them is “Disable JavaScript” which, as its name indicates, is only responsible for disabling JavaScript on a page comfortably.
-Just what we need!
+To do this conveniently, several extensions are available.
+One of them is “Disable JavaScript,” which, as its name suggests, is solely responsible for conveniently disabling JavaScript on a page.
+Exactly what we need!

 eliminar-banner-suscripcion-disable-javascript

-With our new extension installed, we just have to press the button to activate it on the page in question and press F5 to reload it.
-We will see that there are no more banners, pop-ups, overlays, subscription notices or anything at all.
-And we can read our page without any problems.
+With our new extension installed, we simply have to click the button to activate it on the page in question and press F5 to reload it.
+We will see that there are no more banners, pop-ups, overlays, subscription notices, or anything at all.
+And we can now read our page just fine.

 eliminar-banner-suscripcion-final

-Of course, there are many more things on a web page that need JavaScript to work.
-So expect many functions of the page to not work, or some layout misalignment.
+Of course, there are many other things on a webpage that need JavaScript to work.
+So, expect many page functions not to work, or some layout misalignment.
 But nothing serious, or that prevents our goal of reading the content.

-Disabling JavaScript is a very interesting extension in many other situations, as it is a bad habit of some Web developers to unnecessarily overload their page with scripts.
+Disabling JavaScript is a very interesting extension in many other situations, as it is a bad habit of some web developers to unnecessarily overload their pages with scripts.
 Pages that work amazingly well with JavaScript disabled.

-Again, if you like the content of a page or medium, it is right to pay what the creator asks.
-In any case, if they want to protect the content of a website, they should do it in a more professional way than “bad-covering” the content and disabling the scroll bar.
-Until next time!
+Again, if you like the content of a page or media outlet, the right thing to do is to pay what the creator asks for.
+In any case, if they want to protect the content of a website, they should do it in a more professional way than “badly covering” the content and disabling the scroll bar.
+See you next time!

-And of course, we are not responsible for any possible illegalities (as far as I know, none, but as there are many countries and laws, just in case) or violation of user conditions, etc., that you may commit by skipping a subscription banner or pop-up.
+And of course, we are not responsible for any possible illegalities (none that I know of, but since there are many countries and laws, just in case) or breach of user conditions, etc., that you may commit by bypassing a subscription banner or sign.